jackjin1997/agent-mcp-code-scan-action/README.md

 Upgrade when the SARIF results point to remote transport exposure, write-capable tools, credential paths, weak redaction evidence, missing tests around tool gates, or a launch decision that needs a ranked fix plan.

+Scanner bug and false-positive issues receive an automated support comment with sanitization rules, a shareable browser scanner link for public repos, and the paid audit path for launch-blocking Agent/MCP risk.

 ## Local CLI

 ```bash